-This chapter describes alternatives to the proposed Laguna Creek Diversion Retrofit Project (Proposed Project), consistent with CEQA Guidelines Section 15126.6.
+This chapter describes alternatives to the proposed Laguna Creek Diversion Retrofit Project (Proposed Project), consistent with the California Environmental Quality Act (CEQA) Guidelines Section 15126.6.
 This chapter presents the objectives of the project, a summary of its significant environmental impacts, and a description of the alternatives that were considered but rejected from further consideration, followed by an analysis of the three alternatives evaluated, including the No Project Alternative.
 A comparison of the three alternatives to the Proposed Project is provided and the environmentally superior alternative is identified.